nicolaschulz/drive-efficiency-tool/README.md

 Right-click on the ![Binder](https://mybinder.org/badge_logo.svg) links below to open the tool in a new browser tab.

 **Note:** The tool is based on a jupyter Notebook and is opened via [MyBinder](https://mybinder.org/).
-Please be patient; the loading time can be approx. 1 minute.
+Please be patient; the loading time can be approx. 1-2 minutes.

 ### Calculation tool based on power and time data